awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

 **To create a source bundle**

 1. Add the files in the site folder to a ZIP archive\.
 **Note**
-   If you use a different ZIP utility, be sure to add all files to the root folder of the resulting ZIP archive.
-This is required for a successful deployment of the application to your Elastic Beanstalk environment.
+If you use a different ZIP utility, be sure to add all files to the root folder of the resulting ZIP archive\.
+This is required for a successful deployment of the application to your Elastic Beanstalk environment\.

    ```
    C:\users\username\dotnet-core-tutorial> cd site